To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 Your eye movement care team

-The strabismus team at UW Health includes experts in ophthalmology and eye muscle conditions.
+Our UW Health Kids strabismus team includes experts in ophthalmology and eye muscle conditions.

 Visit our strabismus care location